chase-fite/supplymate-api/README.md

   * `python manage.py makemigrations`
   * `python manage.py migrate`

+* Load fixtures:

+  * `python manage.py loaddata roles.json`
+  * `python manage.py loaddata statuses.json`

-* Fire up your dev server and get to work!
+* Start up your dev server and get to work!

   * `python manage.py runserver`

 ## Client

-Please also clone down the front-end part of this app and follow the instructions for setting up react for the full experience of this app.
+Please also clone down the front-end repository of this app and follow the instructions for setting up react for the full experience of this app.

 https://github.com/chase-fite/supplymate-client